 For four weeks we opened our “Flagship Store” in the well known Kunstpavillon in the heart of Munich.
 We opened a website, arranged our office and presentation room, learned about financing and law and finally opened up our store.
 On the 6th of November 2014 the big performance started.

 With the help of one of Germany’s biggest newspaper, the “Süddeutsche Zeitung” and some good advertisement, costumers literally overran us.
 Weeks of producing “art” and receiving more art orders followed.
 On the 29th of November we finished our performance with a great finissage show, the exhibition and handover of all orders.
 We left lots of happy and a few dissatisfied art costumers who were all part of our performance.
 We brought the concept of art orders of previous decades to the present society – Did it work?
 Or did it fail?
-Every performer found his own answer.
+Every performer/customer found his and her own answer.